 Early Life of Kiran Bedi

-.
+Kiran Bedi was born on 9th June 1949 in Amritsar, Punjab.
 She completed her schooling from the Sacred Heart Convent School, Amritsar, where she joined the National Cadet Corps (NCC).
 Later, she graduated in English (Hons.) followed by a Master's degree in 1970.
-Kiran Bedi obtained the doctorate title through her Ph.D. from Social Sciences in the Indian Institute of Technology, New Delhi and the topic of her research was "Drug Abuse and Domestic Violence".
+Kiran Bedi obtained the doctorate title through her Ph.D. in Social Sciences from the Indian Institute of Technology, New Delhi and the topic of her research was "Drug Abuse and Domestic Violence".

 Career of Kiran Bedi

-, Director General of Narcotics Control Bureau and also on a United Nations deputation, where she was appointed as the Civilian Police.
+Kiran Bedi began her career in 1972 as a Lecturer in Political Science at Khalsa College for Women, Amritsar.
+In July 1972, Kiran Bedi joined the Indian Police Service.
+She served in a number of tough assignments starting from Traffic Commissioner of New Delhi, Deputy Inspector General of Police in rebellion prone Mizoram, Advisor to the Lieutenant Governor of Chandigarh, Director General of Narcotics Control Bureau and also on a United Nations deputation, where she was appointed as the Civilian Police.
 In her time, she was posted as the Sub-Divisional Police Officer at the Chanakyapuri Police Station in New Delhi.
 There she became the first woman in uniform to lead the all male contingent of the Delhi Police at the Republic Day Parade in 1975.

 Kiran Bedi has been an influential voice in several decisions of the Indian Police Service, particularly in the segments of narcotics control, traffic management, and VIP security.
-Kiran Bedi was last appointed as Director General of India's Bureau of Police Research and Development.
+She was last appointed as the Director General of India's Bureau of Police Research and Development.
+On 27th November 2007, she wanted to take voluntarily retirement from the police force.
+On 25th December 2007, the Government of India relieved Bedi of her duties as Director General of the Bureau of Police Research and Development.

 Kiran Bedi as a Social Reformer